The Princess of Wales during a Heads Together event

-We are used to seeing photos of The Princess of Wales, such as above, showing her offering practical, sensible help where needed.
-But talking to a friend who works at the Palace, he was raging at how badly the Palace was handling news about the Royals’ cancer treatment.
+We are used to seeing photos of The Princess of Wales, such as above, showing her offering practical and sensible help where needed.
+But talking to a friend working t the pqlace at the Palace, he was raging at how badly the Palace was handling the news about the Royals’ cancer treatment.

-This was so unlike him, it got me thinking.
-Normally anyone around the Royals is very discreet. so it was quite out of character.
-However, now the Palace has released a video, featuring the Waleses and their children, to mark a milestone in Kate’s cancer treatment, it made sense.
-The video was completely out of character, but it made me wonder if the NHS had manipulated it to distract public interest from asking if today’s cancer patients can copy what was done for King Charles and Kate.
+This was so unlike him, it got me thinking as normally anyone at the Palace is very discreet.
+However, once I had seen the video, featuring the Waleses and their children, released to mark a milestone in Kate’s cancer treatment; the video made me wonder if the NHS had manipulated it to distract public interest.
+They don’t want questions about the “kinder” treatment Kate must have received, as currently cancer treatment in the UK lags behind European care – as highlighted in Lord Darzi’s report.

 The video showed Kate, William, and their children – all in soft-focus – playing on a private day out..
-This was so out-of-character with the dignified way the Wales normally behave, I was puzzled.
+Not the Wales’ usual dignified behaviour.
 Ex-MP Ann Widdecombe was spot-on when she described the video in the Daily Express as “cheesy, tacky, embarrassing and naff.
 If Meghan Markle had produced a video in which she floated along, the star in her own production, talking about journeys, staying hand-in-hand and all you need is love, it would have been par for the course, but how on earth could sensible, down-to-earth Kate have done it?”

 Releasing the video

 Talking about “cancer journeys” smacked of wishy-washy NHS-speak, and gave no comfort to someone going through treatment.
-One learns when you have cancer, others going through treatment all find ways of dealing with problems such as drug side effects.
+Surely, when you have cancer, you find ways of dealing with problems such as drug side effects.
 And you are keen to tell others about what worked for you.
 This video gave us nothing.

 Survivors learn from each other